 Snake plant owners fertilize the plant with either a compost mix or a simple household plant food (diluted coffee grounds can also be used to fertilize snake plants).
 Both work well.
 It is good to feed your plant once or twice in the warmer months of spring and summer.

 If you choose to fertilize your snake plant with compost, avoid using too much.
 As compost tends to store water, it may over-hydrate your plant.

-Propagating snake plant leaves is an excellent option if they have begun the slump or fall away from the rest of the plant.
+Propagating snake plants from a leaf cutting is an excellent option if they have begun the slump or fall away from the rest of the plant.
 Since the plant grows more in the warmer months, this is the ideal time for plant propagation.
 Follow the instructions below for successful snake plant propagation.

 - Use sharp pruners to snip a straight line across the base of the leaf you want to propagate, at the soil line.

 - Cut five to ten inches off the bottom of the leaf to remove the weak portion that was causing it to droop or display signs of falling over.